DominikN/ros2_docker_examples/README.md

 Because two ROS 2 devices are in different networks, DDS can not perform auto-discovery.

-Also devices can not reach each other because they do not have nor public nor static IP addresses and are behind Wi-Fi router NAT.
+Also devices can not reach each other because they do not have neither public nor static IP addresses and are behind Wi-Fi router NAT.

-## [Eg. 3] SOLUTION 1: Connect ROS 2 machines using VPN
+## [Eg. 3] SOLUTION 1: Connecting ROS 2 machines using VPN

 To enable communication between remote containers we need to do two things:

 - install & configure Husarnet VPN client
 - create a custom DDS confiugration file

 Ready to use example is available in `eg3/` folder.
-There are two separate subfolders with a `docker-compose.yml` file to be launched on two separate devices from different networks.
+There are two separate subfolders with a `docker-compose.yml` file which should be launched on two separate devices from different networks.

-### connect containers to the same VPN network
+### Connecting containers to the same VPN network

 At first modify `eg3/dev1/.env` and `eg3/dev2/.env` files by providing the same Husarnet network Join Code there.
-To find your joincode go to:

--> app.husarnet.com
+You will find your Join Code at **https://app.husarnet.com

--> choosen network (or create a new)
+ -> Click on the desired network

--> click **[Add element]** button
+ -> `Add element` button

--> copy the join code to a clipboard.
+ -> `Join Code` tab**

 Then go to `eg3/dev1/` folder on first machine, and `eg3/dev2` folder on second machine and execute: